FrankFlitton/date-search/README.md

 ### target

 The value the algo is searching for.
-This should be the same type as `array`.
+This should be the date that is being searched for.
+Valid inputs include `string`, `number`, `Date`, and `Dayjs` objects. `null` can be supplied but the module will throw an error.

 ### comparator (optional)